Judith S. Wolstenholme

 Hall of Fame|

-Judith began her lacrosse career at Ursinus College, where she was a first team All-American 1964 and 1965, and Reserve in 1963.
+A lifelong resident of Phoenixville, Pa., Judith began her lacrosse career at Ursinus College, where she was a first team All-American in 1964 and 1965, and Reserve in 1963.
 She was the field hockey and lacrosse team captain in 1964-65.
 She was selected for the Philadelphia Sectional First Team from 1963-74 and played for the Philadelphia Red Shirts from 1965-75.

 Judith was a U.S. First Team player for nine years.
 She coached at Conestoga (Pa.)
 High from 1966-68, West Chester University freshman from 1969-73, and West Chester varsity from 1974-75.